Calvin Ellis Stowe: Early life and education

 Stowe was born in South Natick, Massachusetts.
 His father, a village baker, died due to an accident in 1808.
 He left an impoverished widow with two sons.
 Stowe was sent to his maternal grandparents to live.
 At the age of twelve, Stowe was apprenticed to a paper maker.
 Stowe had an insatiable craving for books, and acquired the rudiments of Latin by studying at odd moments during his apprenticeship in the paper mill.
 He saved enough money to pay for a year at Bradford Academy in 1818.

-His earnest desire and determined efforts to gain an education attracted the attention of benefactors who sent him to an academy in Gorham, Maine in 1819 or 1820.
+His earnest desire and determined efforts to gain an education attracted the attention of benefactors who sent him to an academy in Gorham, Maine, in 1819 or 1820.
 He entered Bowdoin College and in 1821 Stowe became a member of the Peucinian literary society which had a collection of 600 to 700 titles.
 He became secretary of the society in 1822.
 After donations of several hundred books, Stowe became a paid librarian for the school in 1824.
 He graduated with honors in 1824.
 President Franklin Pierce was a classmate, who said that he benefited by sitting next to Stowe when taking tests.
 Henry Wadsworth Longfellow and Nathaniel Hawthorne's class was one year behind Stowe's.

 After his graduation from Bowdoin, he remained there for a year as an instructor and librarian.
 In September 1825, he entered Andover Theological Seminary.
-For his continued scholastic studies, he received his Masters' Degree from Bowdoin in 1827.
+For his continued scholastic studies, he received his master's degree from Bowdoin in 1827.
 At the instigation of Moses Stuart, a professor at Andover, he completed a scholarly translation of Jahn's Hebrew Commonwealth.
 He graduated in 1828.
 He was proficient in the Greek, Latin, Hebrew and Arabic languages.